 Olympic sized weight plates have holes to accommodate 50mm sleeves, whereas Standard sized weight plates have holes to accommodate 25mm sleeves.
 The weight plates have centre holes slightly larger than the sleeve diameter, for example Standard weight plates typically feature a 28mm centre hole (although they can be as large as 30mm on some weight plates).

-The naming is somewhat deceptive, as ‘Standard’ isn’t at all the industry standard.
+The naming is somewhat deceptive, as ‘Standard’ sized equipment isn’t the industry standard.

 The Olympic option is actually the industry standard, both for competitions and for commercial gym facilities.
 Confusing right?!

-Standard equipment is cheaper and so is often the popular choice for people with a limited budget.
+Standard equipment is often cheaper and so can be a popular choice for people with a limited budget.

-Some equipment is only offered in Olympic sizing; and this is particularly common when it comes to the best quality equipment.
-This can be frustrating over time as you look to expand your selection of equipment, as many items simply aren’t available in Standard sizing.
+A lot of equipment is only offered in Olympic sizing; and this is particularly common when it comes to the best quality equipment.
+If you start out with Standard sized weight plates and bars, then it can be frustrating when you look to expand your selection of equipment, as many items simply aren’t available in Standard sizing.

-Although it will cost a little more, we highly recommend going with Olympic sizing from the start, as you’ll always be able to get the equipment that you want.
+Although it will cost a little more, we highly recommend going with Olympic sizing, as you’ll always be able to get the equipment that you want.

 As a final precautionary note on sizing, some discount stores offer weight sets (e.g. adjustable dumbbells) with unique sizing that’s smaller in diameter than both Standard and Olympic options.
 We recommend you avoid these sets, as they’re not compatible with conventional weight plates (i.e. Standard or Olympic).
 They’re also typically very poor quality.

 Dumbbells offer a huge variety of exercise options.